 In addition to the principles set out in our Guide to Business Conduct, Petroplan Group’s HSEQ & SR Policy, our Employee Handbook and our Risk Assessment Procedure all underpin our commitment to the avoidance of slavery and human trafficking risks within our business.
 All employees of Petroplan sign a copy of the Employee Handbook confirming they have read and understand its contents at the time of joining the business.

 Petroplan audits all policies and procedures annually to ensure they are legally compliant and fit for purpose.

 All our suppliers must agree to Petroplan Group’s Supplier Code of Conduct, which provides that they will:

 The Petroplan Group undertakes the appropriate due diligence in the provision of workers to clients and in working with clients, taking on new suppliers, and monitoring its existing supply chain as appropriate.

 The organisation's due diligence process includes the following elements:

-Specifically, awareness of the Group’s position on modern slavery and human trafficking is communicated to all employees at induction, with Petroplan’s policies and procedures in this regard stored centrally on the company’s HR system and required for signed acknowledgement by all new starters.
+Specifically, awareness of the Group’s position on modern slavery and human trafficking is communicated to all employees at induction, with Petroplan Group’s policies and procedures in this regard stored centrally on the company’s HR system and required to be signed as an acknowledgement of receipt by all new starters.

-This statement has been approved by the Petroplan Group Board of Directors, who will review and approve the statement annually.
+This statement has been approved 25th May 2023 by the Petroplan Group Board of Directors, who review and approve the statement annually.